teodorachiosa/ngx-md-slides/README.md

 ## To do:

+- [ ] Use TypeScript (and separate Markdown files?) for translations instead of JSON.
 - [ ] Fix Vercel 404 error
 - [ ] Add total number of pages and a "jump to page" feature
 - [ ] Save settings to cookies